AmirrezaFarnamTaheri/MassConfigMerger/README.md

 - All events are logged to the directory specified in `log_dir` (defaults to `logs/` here) so you can audit what was fetched and from where.
-- On Windows consoles, colored output (like progress bars) requires the `colorama` library.
-It's included in the default dependencies, but make sure it's installed if you want colors.
+- On Windows consoles, colored output (like progress bars) requires the optional `colorama` library.
+Install it separately with `pip install colorama` if you want colors.

 ### Docker Compose Automation